ZuzannaPo/numeryczne/README.md

 # numeryczne
-Repository consisting of maths problems with numeric methods solutions. zad_A.cpp - calculation of selected words of the sequence source_B.cpp - root finder with bisection and secant method zad_C.cpp - fast automatic derivative
+Repository consisting of maths problems with numeric methods solutions written for automatic testing system. zad_A.cpp - calculation of selected words of the sequence source_B.cpp - root finder with bisection and secant method zad_C.cpp - fast automatic derivative